Pravetz/ACR-MOD-TOOLS/README.md

 "prevgen" is used to generate previews for modifiers, generated keys can be then used by "custom_tooltip" to display info about modifier to the player without "hacks" like adding it to the country for 1 in-game day.

+"urbanite" is used to generate modifiers related to province's urbanization level and their localizations

+"logistic" is used to generate modifiers related to country's armament or munitions deficit and their localizations

+"conscriptor" is used to create decisions to change country's monthly levies percentage, related modifiers to it and all the necessary localizations

+"mining" is used to create mine building modifiers

+"scaleff" is used to create scaled templated effects for given value

+"tagparse" wasn't used anywhere in the mod, but can be useful to extract country tags from "country_tags" directory files for one's needs

 All data about available modifiers was obtained from EU4 wiki: https://eu4.paradoxwikis.com/Modifier_list

 Modifier localizations for prevgen are taken from game files.